georgeflanagin/anagrammatic/README.md

 other material ways.
 The first is that we are not looking for just one anagram --- we want to find them all.
 The second is that nearly every combination of two and three letters has been used as an acronym for something in English, for example, TLA -- Three Letter Acronym.
+We must be careful to exclude some of these non-word words.

 If you read about *Algorithm X* you will notice that Knuth starts out by saying that one should consider the smallest option first, and from several